Roasted Bell Peppers with Sunflower Seeds Recipe

 Not only is this recipe simple, it’s also beautiful.
-This is the second recipe I’ve featured on my Grow with Nutrition blog from upcoming book The Need for Seeds.
+This is the second recipe I’ve featured on my Grow with Nutrition blog from book The Need for Seeds.
 I posted the On-the-Go Hemp Seed Smoothie in May, which is perfect for breakfast or an after fitness snack.
 With sunflower fields in full bloom, it’s the best time of year to make this new recipe with bell peppers and sunflower seeds.
 It is a vibrant side dish with a toasted crunch from the sunflower seeds that goes well with your favourite chicken or fish entree.

 When you are purchasing the peppers, make sure you buy brightly coloured ones to make the dish more appetizing.
 Olive oil and balsamic vinegar are staples in my pantry.
 And I love the taste of fresh lime juice with the olive and vinegar combination in this recipe.

 - 2 tablespoons (30 mL) raw, shelled sunflower seeds

 - ¼ cup (60 mL) freshly squeezed lime juice

 - 2 yellow bell peppers, halved and seeded

 - 2 red bell peppers, halved and seeded